A year end PRPP update

 - The PRPP structure is administratively attractive to sponsoring employers as a majority of the complex pension administration will be performed by the Administrator.

 - Effective retirement saving requires that employees keep their contributions in the plan so they can benefit from tax-effective compound growth.
-The PRPP proposes a pension structure which requires locking in of contributions.
+The PRPP proposes a pension structure that requires locking in of contributions.

 - The auto-enrolment and auto-escalation features proposed under the PRPP will promote higher retirement savings participation and savings rates.